General questions

 - In which year are variables in the NGFS scenarios computed endogenously in the models (i.e. starting value)?

-Models have different calibration years, mostly 2005 or 2015.
-All policy scenarios are however assumed to follow (closely) the trajectory of the Current Policies scenario until 2020 so that stringent mitigation is only happening in the first time step thereafter, i.e. 2025.
+Models have, by design, different calibration years (GCAM: 2015, REMIND-MAgPIE and MESSAGE 2020).
+All policy scenarios are however assumed to follow the trajectory of the Current Policies scenario until 2020 (MESSAGE: 2025) and the deviation in the 2025 timestep is limited for REMIND-MAgPIE and GCAM, so that stringent mitigation is only happening in 2030.
+More information on endogenous and exogenous variables can be found in the Technical documentation (model descriptions: Modules 2,3 and 4).

 - Do the models consider (irreversible) climate impacts and positive feedback loops where warming leads to more GHG emissions (e.g. methane emissions from melting of permafrost)?